ywamsendai/ywamsendai-wiki/docs/lifeinjapan/disaster.md

 Make sure you have a disaster early-warning app installed on your phone.
 Yahoo Japan has a popular app called 防災速報.
 For those that don't know Japanese, Yurekuru Call is a recommended one in English.

-## Home

-### Furniture

-Make sure that tall furniture such as bookshelves are secured to the wall or ceiling.
-You can get extendable devices to place on the top of them that push them up against the ceiling.

-Also make sure you don't have breakable items, such as photo frames, mugs, or clocks on a high place (especially not near where you sleep!).

-### Emergency Supplies

-After a disaster, around 90% of people will live in their homes.
-Evacuation centres give priority to those that have had their homes damaged.
-In the case of disaster, utilities may all be cut off.
-In this case, it would be good to have up to one week's worth of supplies stocked at home for emergencies.

-Stock the following items per adult:

-* Long-life water: 10.5 to 21L (most important item to have)
-* Long-life emergency food: rice (such as alpha rice), canned food, biscuits, chocolate bars, dried bread etc for one week
-* 28 to 49 simple toilets (the average number of excretions per adult for 7 days)
-* Hygiene products: Toilet paper, tissue paper, wet tissues, bandages etc.
-* Radio
-* Flashlight (preferably waterproof)
-* Raincoat
-* Whistle
-* First-aid equipment (bands, bandages, antiseptic solutions, regular medicine, etc.)
-* For families with infants: prepare formula milk, disposable nappies, baby bottles, etc.

 ## Evacuation

 In the case of your home being damaged, you may have to live in an evacuation centre.